Find out if cornstarch is safe for a gluten-free diet, the health benefits, and discover some gluten-free cornstarch brands.

 What can I substitute cornstarch with?

-If you avoid cornstarch or don’t have any on hand for your recipe, you can also substitute this ingredient with arrowroot starch, tapioca starch, potato starch, or a gluten-free all-purpose flour blend.
+If you avoid cornstarch or don’t have any on hand for your recipe, you can also substitute this ingredient with another starch or ingredient with a similar thickening property.

 These have the same properties as cornstarch and will give the similar results in your recipes.